 Favorite quote from the author:

-Authors Don and Alex Tapscott reveal just how different our world could be if we fully utilize the technology known as the blockchain.
-In doing so, we could not only cut out unnecessary middlemen but have a completely transparent financial system finally free of corruption and dark money.
+Authors Don and Alex Tapscott reveal just how different our world could be if we fully utilized the blockchain.
+We could not only cut out unnecessary middlemen but have a completely transparent financial system.
 Pretty crazy, right?

 These are 3 of the best lessons the book teaches: